CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 ![Image description]({{site.url}}/assets/images/stoke-nova-perfect/Falcon-9-Customer-Launches.png){: width="600" .align-center}

+tl;dr
+* Neutron and Nova have lots of overlap in addressable payloads (>90%).
+* Larger Rockets (New Glenn, etc.) have less overlap because of GEO sats, Moon missions, etc.

 Vehicles like Nova are the perfect competition against partially reusable medium launch vehicles.
 For example, Nova's scale makes it very well suited to competing with Neutron.
 First, the average mass of customer payloads on Falcon 9 is 3.7t (excluding Dragon).
 This is addressable both by Nova and Neutron.
 Second, the next largest market for Falcon 9 is GEO communications satellites.
 Neutron GTO capacity is rumoured to be around 3-5 tons.
 Because Nova is planned to be refilled in orbit, it has a comparable GTO capacity to Neutron.
 Finally, both rockets will compete for launching constellations and Nova may cost less than Neutron because of full reusability.

 Almost every payload that can be launched on Neutron can be launched on Nova.
 The major exception is LEO satellites that are >5 tons.
 This is a relatively small market as it is mostly US Military payloads.
 NSSL Lane 2 payloads are mainly reserved for medium-lift launch vehicles.
 It is unlikely that Stoke or Neutron will be competitive against SpaceX and ULA here without more changes in NSSL policy.